 As of June 30, 2018, 181.4% of net assets, or \$1.5 billion, was invested in 116 portfolio companies, including the Company's investment in Class A mezzanine secured deferrable floating rate notes, Class B mezzanine secured deferrable fixed rate notes and limited liability company ("LLC") equity interests in Senior Loan Fund JV I, LLC (together with its consolidated subsidiaries, "SLF JV I"), which had a fair value of \$100.4 million, \$29.5 million and \$1.9 million, respectively.
 As of June 30, 2018, 6.8% of net assets, or \$57.1 million, was invested in cash and cash equivalents (including restricted cash).
 In comparison, as of September 30, 2017, 177.7% of net assets, or \$1.5 billion, was invested in 125 portfolio investments, including the Company's investment in Class A mezzanine secured deferrable floating rate notes, Class B mezzanine secured deferrable fixed rate notes and LLC equity interests in SLF JV I, which had a fair value of \$101.0 million, \$27.6 million and \$5.5 million, respectively, and 6.9% of net assets, or \$59.9 million, was invested in cash and cash equivalents (including restricted cash).
-As of June 30, 2018, 76.0% of the Company's portfolio at fair value consisted of senior secured debt investments in SLF JV I. As of September 30, 2017, 78.0% of the Company's portfolio at fair value consisted of senior secured debt investments and 14.4% consisted of subordinated notes, including debt investments in SLF JV I.
+As of June 30, 2018, 76.0% of the Company's portfolio at fair value consisted of senior secured debt investments and 19.4% consisted of subordinated notes, including debt investments and 14.4% consisted of subordinated notes, including debt investments in SLF JV I.